29 Ways to Make Plain Greek Yogurt Taste Better

 - Cinnamon Basil Simple Syrup and fresh blackberries are particularly delicious.

-- Top with granola – Try Chocolate Olive Oil Granola or a low-calorie version of granola.
+- Top with granola – Top with my homemade chocolate granola clusters recipes or a low-calorie version of granola.

 - Sprinkle with cookie crumbs – Graham crackers, Oreo cookies, Girl Scout cookies, etc.